SARCTRAC Mk2 - Satellite Antenna Rotator Controller and TRACker

 - Constant adult supervision of the operation is required to prevent damage to the unit, anything attached to the unit or anything in the vicinity of the unit.

 - Constant adult supervision of the operation of radio transmitters is required at all times.
 You must check your licence conditions and operating frequency.

-- The motors a light-duty: Do not force them.
+- The motors are light-duty: Do not force them or drop or bump the tripod.
 Avoid striping the metal gears.